nafiss-radzuan/flyporter/README.md

 ## Firebase
 ```
-The CrossRoads application used three parts of FireBase.
+The Flyporter application used three parts of FireBase.
 1. Auth: To register and login users
 2. Storage: To store images
 3. RealTime Database: A database to save and write information to.
 To store jobs, bids and personal user information in.